christianh814/ocp-sm-ar/README.md

 # OpenShift Service Mesh with Argo Rollouts

 Example Repo that does what the title says.
+You can watch a demo of this repo: [HERE](https://youtu.be/DfeL7cdTx4c)

 # Prereqs